Want to Join Upward Bound? Click Here

 Things you will need to Apply to Upward Bound:

 - Parent/guardian for signatures

 - Social security number

-- Copy of your 2019 federal tax form (with number of dependents and taxable income
+- Copy of your 2019 or 2020 federal tax form (with number of dependents and taxable income

 - If applicable- food stamps case # or FIP case #